Věra Chytilová: Early life and education

 Chytilová was born in Ostrava, Czechoslovakia, on 2 February 1929.
 She had a strict Catholic upbringing, which would later come to influence many of the moral questions presented in her films.

-While attending college, Chytilová initially studied philosophy and architecture, but abandoned these fields.
+While attending college in Brno, Chytilová initially studied philosophy and architecture, but abandoned these fields.
 She then worked as a draftswoman, a fashion model and as a photo re-toucher before working as a clapper girl for the Barrandov Film Studios in Prague.
 She then sought a recommendation from Barrandov Film Studios to study film production, but was denied.
 Undeterred by the rejection, she would later be accepted into the Film and TV School of the Academy of Performing Arts in Prague (FAMU) at the age of 28, the first woman to study directing at the school.
 While attending FAMU, she studied underneath renowned film director Otakar Vavra, before graduating in 1962.
+Chytilová's dedication to her artistic vision manifested early in her studies, with her graduation film's screenplay, Strop/Ceiling, being rejected by her professor for its kitschy nature.
+After getting her classmate Pavel Juráček to rewrite the script for their professor's approval, she defiantly shot the original script.

 Career

-Upon her graduation from FAMU, both of Chytilová's short films had a theatrical release throughout Czechoslovakia.
-In 1963 Chytilová released her first feature film entitled Something Different.
+Upon her graduation from FAMU, both of Chytilová's short films saw theatrical release throughout Czechoslovakia.
+In 1963, Chytilová released her first feature film entitled Something Different.

 Chytilová is best known for her once highly controversial film Sedmikrásky (Daisies; 1966).
-Daisies is known for its unsympathetic characters, lack of a continuous narrative and abrupt visual style.
-Chytilová states that she structured Daisies to “restrict [the spectator’s] feeling of involvement and lead him to an understanding of the underlying idea or philosophy”.
+Daisies is known for its unsympathetic characters, lack of a continuous narrative, and abrupt visual style.
+Chytilová states that she structured Daisies to "restrict [the spectator's] feeling of involvement and lead him to an understanding of the underlying idea or philosophy".

-The film was banned within Czechoslovakia upon its initial release in 1966 until 1967 due to its depictions and imagery of wasting food, but in 1966 the film won the Grand Prix at the Bergamo Film Festival in Italy.
-Daisies cemented Chytilová's career both nationally and internationally.

-After Daisies the government made it very difficult for Chytilová to find work within Czechoslovakia, even though she was never officially classified as a 'blacklisted' director.